-The department also offers 10 dual-degree programs facilitated in collaboration with other schools within the University.
-We offer a MSN/MPH with the Nell Hodgson Woodruff School of Nursing, a MBA/MPH with the Goizueta School of Business, MD/ MPH, DPT/MPH, and PA/MPH with the School of Medicine, an MA/MPH in bioethics and a PhD/MPH with the Laney Graduate School, a JD/MPH with the School of Law as well as an MDiv/MPH and MTS/MPH with the Candler School of Theology.
-In addition to the previous internal dual degree programs, the department also offers an external MD/ MPH program.
+The department also offers 12 dual-degree programs facilitated in collaboration with other schools within the University.
+We offer a MSN/MPH with the Nell Hodgson Woodruff School of Nursing, a MBA/MPH with the Goizueta School of Business, MD/MPH, DPT/MPH, and PA/MPH with the School of Medicine, an MA/MPH in bioethics and a PhD/MPH with the Laney Graduate School, a JD/MPH and JM/MPH with the School of Law, an MDiv/MPH and MTS/MPH with the Candler School of Theology as well as an MPH/External Professional Degree Program.
+In addition to the previous internal dual degree programs, the department also offers an external MD/MPH program.

 The Department of Global Health actively seeks a multicultural body of graduate students.
-Minimum requirements for admission include satisfactory completion of a fouryear baccalaureate degree or its equivalent, a demonstrated commitment to global health and an appreciation of cultural diversity.
+Minimum requirements for admission include satisfactory completion of a four-year baccalaureate degree or its equivalent, a demonstrated commitment to global health and an appreciation of cultural diversity.
 Work or academic experience in the health field is highly desirable but not essential.
 Preference is given to students who have applied experience in the global arena.
 This might include working with underserved communities either in other countries or within the local state or region, volunteer or mission experience, Peace Corps, AmeriCorps, etc.